freelawproject/eyecite/joss/paper.md

 functions.
 At least one study has already used an earlier version of the data generated by `eyecite`'s underlying code [@Carmichael2017].

+# Limitations and future work
+`eyecite` currently only recognizes American legal citations, as it was developed to extract data from cases published by courts within the United States.
+It is unclear how much of its design would apply to other bodies of law, though we hope that its conceptual abstractions would be extendable to other legal contexts as well. `eyecite` does not offer worst-case performance guarantees, and both the citation extraction and annotation tools use libraries that may take exponentially long on worst-case inputs.
+It is therefore recommended to externally impose time limits if running `eyecite` on potentially malicious inputs.
+Finally, we have not explored other parser-based or machine-learning-based alternatives to `eyecite`'s collection-of-regular-expression-based approach to citation extraction.
+However, `eyecite` would be a strong baseline for performance and accuracy when developing such approaches.

 # References